sahoositupritam46-rgb/User-Activity-DT-App/README.md

 6. Click the **New host pattern** (or **Add item**) button.
 7. In the input field that appears, type exactly: `live2.dreamcast.in`
 8. Click the **Save changes** button at the bottom of the screen. *(Note: It may take up to 10 seconds for the networking changes to fully propagate across the environment).*

+### ⚙️ Workflow Deployment Instructions

+This release includes two automation workflows required for the app's full functionality (such as sending support emails and syncing leaderboard data).
+Follow these steps to import them into your Dynatrace environment.

+#### Step 1: Download the Workflow Files
+1. Scroll down to the **Assets** section at the bottom of this release page.
+2. Download the two attached `.json` workflow files to your local computer. *(Do not open or modify the code inside these files).*

+#### Step 2: Open the Workflows App
+1. Log in to your **Dynatrace environment** (`https://<your-environment-id>.apps.dynatrace.com/`).
+2. Click the **Dynatrace Launcher** (the grid icon in the top-left corner).
+3. Search for and open the **Workflows** app.

+#### Step 3: Upload the Workflows
+1. On the main Workflows screen, look near the top-right corner for the **Upload** button (right next to the "New workflow" button).
+2. Click **Upload** and select the first `support-email-ai-reliability-lab.workflow.json` workflow file you downloaded.
+3. The workflow will automatically open in the Dynatrace Workflow Editor.
+4. Click the **Deploy** button in the bottom right corner to save it to your environment.
+5. Repeat this process for the second `uam-daily-leaderboard-sender.workflow.json` workflow file.

 🎉 **Installation Complete!** You can now launch the **User Activity Monitor** app from your Dynatrace Launcher.